 Dr Lee is one of the clinical leads who developed stereotactic lung radiotherapy for lung cancer for the first time in the North West.
 He is currently involved with new developments in IMRT and proton beam therapy for head and neck cancers.

-Dr Lee is currently the clinical director for clinical oncology at the Trust and the lead expert clinical advisor on several Christie International projects.
+Dr Lee is currently the lead expert clinical advisor on several Christie International projects.

 Dr Abdulwahid started working in oncology at The Christie NHS Foundation Trust in 2016, after completing her MD at the University of Buckingham and her MRCP.
 During her training in oncology at The Christie, she developed technical skills in intensity modulated radiotherapy (IMRT), stereotactic body radiotherapy (SBRT) and proton beam therapy.